Home

 CLICK HERE!
 Frequently Asked Questions

-College of Marin’s Director of Nursing, Dr. Alicia Bright, and the Chair of the Counseling department, Gina Cullen, will review the application requirements, the application process and provide a general overview of the nursing program, and answer any/all of your questions.
-This information is helpful for those applying in this coming cycle (Nov 1, 2023-Feb 1, 2024) or those that are looking to apply in the near future.
+College of Marin’s Director of Nursing and the Chair of the Counseling department will review the application requirements, the application process and provide a general overview of the nursing program, and answer any/all of your questions.
+This information is helpful for those applying in this coming cycle (Nov 1, 2025-Feb 1, 2026) or those that are looking to apply in the near future.

 The Registered Nursing Education Program at College of Marin prepares students for entry into the nursing profession and serves as a foundation for advanced nursing studies.
 The Program faculty views Nursing Education as an individualized, collaborative endeavor that assists students in acquiring the knowledge, skills, and values necessary for entry-level nursing practice.
 Emphasizing critical thinking, effective communication, and cultural and clinical competence, the Program aims to prepare graduates for roles as care providers across the healthcare continuum, as managers of care, and as active members of the nursing profession.